9 mins ago

 We may collect and process the following data about you:

-- Information you give us.
-You may give us information about you by filling in forms on our site http://sherborneslaw.co.uk/ (our site) or by corresponding with us by phone, e-mail or otherwise.
+Information you give us.
+You may give us information about you by filling in forms on our website http://sherborneslaw.co.uk/ (“our site”) or by corresponding with us by phone, e-mail or otherwise.
 The information you give us may include but is not limited to your name, address, e-mail address and phone number, financial and credit card information, personal description and photograph.

 - technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;